redis/redis-doc/topics/streams-intro.md

 ## Zero length streams

-A difference between streams and other Redis data structures is that when the other data structures have no longer elements, as a side effect of calling commands that remove elements, the key itself will be removed.
+A difference between streams and other Redis data structures is that when the other data structures no longer have any elements, as a side effect of calling commands that remove elements, the key itself will be removed.
 So for instance, a sorted set will be completely removed when a call to **ZREM** will remove the last element in the sorted set.
-Streams instead are allowed to stay at zero elements, both as a result of using a **MAXLEN** option with a count of zero (**XADD** and **XTRIM** commands), or because **XDEL** was called.
+Streams, on the other hand, are allowed to stay at zero elements, both as a result of using a **MAXLEN** option with a count of zero (**XADD** and **XTRIM** commands), or because **XDEL** was called.

-The reason why such an asymmetry exists is because Streams may have associated consumer groups, and we do not want to lose the state that the consumer groups define just because there are no longer items inside the stream.
+The reason why such an asymmetry exists is because Streams may have associated consumer groups, and we do not want to lose the state that the consumer groups defined just because there are no longer any items in the stream.
 Currently the stream is not deleted even when it has no associated consumer groups, but this may change in the future.

 ## Total latency of consuming a message

 Non blocking stream commands like XRANGE and XREAD or XREADGROUP without the BLOCK option are served synchronously like any other Redis command, so to discuss latency of such commands is meaningless: it is more interesting to check the time complexity of the commands in the Redis documentation.
-It should be enough to say that stream commands are at least as fast as sorted set commands when extracting ranges, and that `XADD` is very fast and can easily insert from half million to one million of items per second in an average machine if pipelining is used.
+It should be enough to say that stream commands are at least as fast as sorted set commands when extracting ranges, and that `XADD` is very fast and can easily insert from half a million to one million items per second in an average machine if pipelining is used.

-However latency becomes an interesting parameter if we want to understand the delay of processing the message, in the context of blocking consumers in a consumer group, from the moment the message is produced via `XADD`, to the moment the message is obtained by the consumer because `XREADGROUP` returned with the message.
+However latency becomes an interesting parameter if we want to understand the delay of processing a message, in the context of blocking consumers in a consumer group, from the moment the message is produced via `XADD`, to the moment the message is obtained by the consumer because `XREADGROUP` returned with the message.

 ## How serving blocked consumers work

 Before providing the results of performed tests, it is interesting to understand what model Redis uses in order to route stream messages (and in general actually how any blocking operation waiting for data is managed).

 * The blocked client is referenced in an hash table that maps keys for which there is at least one blocking consumer, to a list of consumers that are waiting for such key.
 This way, given a key that received data, we can resolve all the clients that are waiting for such data.
 * When a write happens, in this case when the `XADD` command is called, it calls the `signalKeyAsReady()` function.
-This function will put the key into a list of keys that need to be processed, because such keys may have new data for consumers blocked.
+This function will put the key into a list of keys that need to be processed, because such keys may have new data for blocked consumers.
 Note that such *ready keys* will be processed later, so in the course of the same event loop cycle, it is possible that the key will receive other writes.
 * Finally, before returning into the event loop, the *ready keys* are finally processed.
-For each key the list of clients waiting for data is ran, and if applicable, such clients will receive the new data that arrived.
+For each key the list of clients waiting for data is scanned, and if applicable, such clients will receive the new data that arrived.
 In the case of streams the data is the messages in the applicable range requested by the consumer.

-As you can see, basically, before returning to the event loop both the client calling `XADD` that the clients blocked to consume messages, will have their reply in the output buffers, so the caller of `XADD` should receive the reply from Redis about at the same time the consumers will receive the new messages.
+As you can see, basically, before returning to the event loop both the client calling `XADD` and the clients blocked to consume messages, will have their reply in the output buffers, so the caller of `XADD` should receive the reply from Redis about at the same time the consumers will receive the new messages.

 This model is *push based*, since adding data to the consumers buffers will be performed directly by the action of calling `XADD`, so the latency tends to be quite predictable.